|This is an unofficial version.

 (a) a school board, in respect of a pupil who is or may become enrolled in a public school;

-(b) a private school, in respect of a pupil who is or may become enrolled in the private school;
+(b) an independent school, in respect of a pupil who is or may become enrolled in the independent school;

-(c) a school board or private school, in respect of a child for whom the board or school is making specific preparations to provide appropriate education;
+(c) a school board or independent school, in respect of a child for whom the board or school is making specific preparations to provide appropriate education;

 (d) if approved by the minister and subject to the agreement of the First Nation, the operator of a First Nation's school, in respect of a pupil who is enrolled in the school;